 What do we do?

-- Final Presentation: Decide what part of the design process you want to convey to the audience, for 5 minutes.
+1-minute pitch: Decide what part of the design process you want to convey to the audience, for 1 minute.
 Which part do you think is most exciting and strongest?
 What is your unique point of view on the problem, and why is your UI a usable and useful solution to the problem?
 You won't have time to explain details, so focus on the main points and lessons.

 You should assume that the audience knows nothing about the problem space and your solution.
-Also keep in mind that we'll be listening to 15-20 talks non-stop in class: think how your presentation could stand out.
+Also keep in mind that we'll be listening to over 20 talks non-stop in class: think how your presentation could stand out.
 Make sure to include a hook that will get people excited about your project.
 Avoid using much text and actively use visual artifacts from various stages of the design process.
-Here's a suggested flow:

-After the presentations, we'll hand out a few awards based on different categories, such as "most extreme user", "best implementation", "people's choice", etc.
+After the pitches and the demo session, we'll hand out a few awards based on different categories, such as "most extreme user", "best implementation", "people's choice", etc.